 Skills Development & Wellbeing Services –Work in Partnership with many organisations to effectively deliver a range of wellbeing and skill development services for adults and families.
 For more information please contact the Wellbeing Services at firstname.lastname@example.org

-For more information, please look at the Community Hertsmere website .You can also contact the organisation on 020 8207 4504 or email: firstname.lastname@example.org
+Community Hertsmere also hold a range of events and activities for residents to attend.
+More information can be found on their website .You can also contact the organisation on 020 8207 4504 or email: email@example.com

 Do Something Different in Herts